WICG/display-locking/cheatsheet.md

 be understood that for `render-subtree: invisible skip-viewport-activation` the action is instead to fire an event while keeping the element locked.
-Similarly, for `render-subtree: invisible skip-activation`, the action is similar to that of a `display: none` subtree.
+Similarly, for `render-subtree: invisible skip-activation`, the action is similar to that of a `display: none` subtree (although the subtree in this case has layout boxes which can be queried by script).

 ### Viewport intersection
 * When a locked element enters a region near the viewport (50% margin on the viewport rect), it will be unlocked.

 ### Selection
-* When content (text, image, etc) in locked subtree gets selected, all of the content's locked ancestors will be unlocked.
+* When content (text, image, etc) in a locked subtree gets selected, all of the content's locked ancestors will be unlocked.
 Note that this only applies to `render-subtree: invisible` configuration; other configurations pay no special attention to selection.